browserengineering/book/book/accessibility.md

 text on a black background, and otherwise adjust background colors to be darker.[^dark-mode-a11y-origins]

-[^dark-mode-a11y-origins]: These days, dark mode has hit the mainstream: it's supported by pretty much all operating systems, browsers, and many popular apps; many people enable it as a personal preference.
-But it was an accessibility feature long before this point.
-In operating systems it was often described as a high contrast or color filtering mode, as a way to help those with color blindness or other conditions requiring bright foreground text.
+[^dark-mode-a11y-origins]: These days, dark mode has hit the mainstream.
+It's supported by pretty much all operating systems, browsers, and popular apps, and many people enable it as a personal preference.
+But it was an accessibility feature, often called high contrast or color filtering mode, long before then.
-This theme of "pioneered by accessibility" recurred for a number of other technologies, such as text-to-speech, OCR, on-screen keyboards, and voice control.
+Many other technologies, including text-to-speech, OCR, on-screen keyboards, and voice control were also pioneered by accessibility engineers before becoming widely-used.

 We'll trigger dark mode in the event loop with `Ctrl-d`: